nrt-library/nrt-library/index.md

     - [Sentiment Analysis](sentiment_analysis)
     - [Semantic Vectors](semantic_vectors)

-Once you select a subtopic, you wil see that the **Table of Contents** sidebar will display the contents within that subtopics.
+Once you select a subtopic, you wil see that the **Table of Contents** sidebar will display the contents within that subtopic.

 ## Library topics